JoseManuelLuque/JoseManuelLuque/README.md

 - 📫 How to reach me: jluqgon214@g.educaand.es
 - 🕹️ I like to play Videogames
 - 🟧 Orange is my favourite color
-- 👨🏻‍🏫 Diego is the best teacher 😉
 - ⚡ Fun fact: "How many programmers does it take to change a light bulb?
                 None – It’s a hardware problem."